linqingbh/MPC-quadcopter/README.md

 (under construction)

 ## References
-Theory and references from "Sistemas de control en tiempo real para aplicaciones industriales.
-Teoría, problemas y prácticas - Ramón Guzmán".
-Laboratory exercices developed in "Real-time control system" subject of Master’s degree in Automatic Systems Engineering and Industrial Electronics - UPC
+Theory and laboratory exercices developed in "Real-time control system" subject of Master’s degree in Automatic Systems Engineering and Industrial Electronics - UPC